AravJain007/Scalable-Chatbot/README.md

   - Small 1.5B parameter model (DeepSeek-R1) for coding tasks
   - Vision model only activated when images are present
   - Larger model (Qwen2.5) only used when tool capabilities are required
-- **Local Model Deployment**: On-premises Ollama deployment eliminates API costs for organizations with existing hardware
+- **Local Model Deployment**: On-premises Ollama (vLLM in prod) deployment eliminates API costs for organizations with existing hardware.
+This can be determined based on the usage.
+Like the current implementation of chatbot requires multiple calls for answering one query and then re-evaluating the answer generated.
+In such cases it is usually better to have a self hosted LLM.
+A self hosted LLM can easily offer savings if it is optimally utilizing GPUs.

 **LLM Efficiency Considerations**:

-- **Prompt Engineering**: Carefully designed prompts minimize token usage
+- **Prompt Engineering**: Carefully designed prompts to minimize token usage and batching of the evaluate function queries for improved load management.
 - **Context Pruning**: Only relevant recent context is retained to reduce token consumption
-- **Batched Processing**: Similar requests can be processed in batches when possible
-- **Quantized Models**: Using efficient 4-bit quantized models reduces memory and compute requirements
+- **Quantized Models**: Using efficient 4-bit quantized models reduces memory and compute requirements.
-- **Inference Optimization**: Streaming responses provide faster perceived performance
+- **Inference Optimization**: Streaming responses provide faster perceived performance to the user.

 **Scaling Cost Management**:

-- **Auto-scaling Rules**: Resources can be automatically scaled up or down based on demand (with Kubernetes)
+- **Auto-scaling Rules**: Resources can be automatically and individually scaled up or down based on demand (with Kubernetes).
-- **Off-peak Scaling**: Reduced resource allocation during low-usage periods
+- **Off-peak Scaling**: Reduced resource allocation during low-usage periods.
-- **Caching Tiers**: Multi-level caching strategy with Redis for responses and PostgreSQL for persistent history
+- **Caching Tiers**: Multi-level caching strategy with Redis for responses and PostgreSQL for persistent history.

 ### 5. ML/AI Integration